What regulations regulate the use of halogen-free cables?

 Halogen-free cables

-High voltage copper cables
+High-voltage copper cables

 Based on the above-mentioned regulations, power cables and wires are classified in a specific class (so-called Euroclass) of fire resistance: Aca, B1ca, B2ca, Cca, Dca, Eca, Fca, where the former is the highest standard and the latter is the lowest.